Raymond Chabot: +13.5% leads and +86% calls from Google Ads

 Step 1: Collect real-time user behaviour data

-Thanks to Data Streams functionality, the implementation process took no longer than 5 minutes.
+The implementation process took no longer than 5 minutes.
 SegmentStream’s JS tracker automatically intercepts all the hits that are already sent to Google Analytics, and collects this information about website visitors’ behaviour and lead forms submissions directly to client’s Google BigQuery data warehouse.

 Step 2: Import calls from CallRail